 A medicine bag is a sacred bag and should be cared for as such, only being opened by yourself to put in new items.
 If something accidentally falls from your bag, don’t worry, often you will leave that thing out as it has probably served you and you are ready for something new.
 As you add new items bless them.
 Smudge them on the way in if you can.
 Consciously be aware of what you are wishing for by placing these items in there.

 You can add decoration to your medicine bag in whatever way you feel adding beads, feathers or any other items that call to you.
 When you first start to use you bag it is good if you can smudge your new bag with sage smoke and also put some time aside to set your intention for using the bag and to say some prayers.

-Sylvia Jackson - Navajo tribe
+About Sylvia Jackson